Most of our patients come to us for IVF treatment, and there can be lots of reasons why we’ll recommend IVF as part of your treatment plan.

 Next, we fertilise the eggs with sperm to form embryos.
 We then grow the embryos in carefully controlled lab conditions until they’re ready to be transferred, at which point we thoroughly assess each one to decide which are most likely to succeed.
 At this stage, we’ll arrange a time to give you your fertilisation result and let you know when we need to see you again for embryo transfer.
 If you’re having any additional procedures, such as CAREmaps, pre-implantation genetic diagnosis (PGD) or pre-implantation genetic screening (PGS), these will take place before transfer.

 When you come in for transfer, we’ll place your embryo(s) into culture medium and then use a fine catheter to transfer it into the womb of you or your partner.
 It’s a really short, simple procedure that only takes around 15 minutes, and there’s usually no need for sedation.

 Around 14 to 16 days after your embryo transfer it’ll be time to take a pregnancy test.
-If it’s positive, we’ll invite you to come into the clinic 2 to 4 weeks later for an ultrasound scan to check for a heartbeat.
+If your pregnancy test is negative or we don't find an ongoing pregnancy during your scan, we'll book you a follow up appointment with your consultant to discuss your next step.
+If the test is positive, we’ll invite you to come into the clinic 2 to 4 weeks later for an ultrasound scan to check for a heartbeat.
 If everything’s okay, we’ll discharge you into the care of your GP for antenatal care.

 “Because of CARE we have a new life.
 And a new family.”